JayGreentreelive/lifechurch/talkitover/_posts/2016-04-07-love-like-jesus-2.md

 <p class="lead">Start sharing.
 Choose questions that create openness.</p>

 * Talk about a time you experienced the value of service.
-* Do you serve at Life.Church or in your community?
+* Do you serve at Thursday Church or in your community?
 How have your family, work, passion, and relationships been affected?
 * Compare times in your life where you’ve been more involved and less involved in service.
 What patterns do you notice?
 * If you're not currently serving, where do you think God could use you?